 Julie Van Elslande, legal consultant

 Lola Martins, research assistant

 Artists involved so far:

-Agency, Eva Barto, Patrick Bernier & Olive Martin, Joséphine Kaeppelin, Ben Kinmont, Franck Leibovici, Scott Raby, Erik Schrijver, Stijn Van Dorpe, Vermeir & Heiremans, ...
+Agency, Eva Barto, Patrick Bernier & Olive Martin, Loraine Furter & Laurie Charles, Joséphine Kaeppelin, Ben Kinmont, Franck Leibovici, Scott Raby, Erik Schrijver, Philippe Thomas, Stijn Van Dorpe, Vermeir & Heiremans

 Co-producers so far:

-A project website will be launched soon.
+Click here to visit Caveat‘s project website.
 Would you like to stay informed?
-Please fill out the form below to subscribe to the CAVEAT!!! mailing list.
+Please fill out the form below to subscribe to the Caveat mailing list.